 L.I.T.
 PROGRAM

-After each summer, we invite campers who are old enough and demonstrate authentic enthusiasm and initiative as campers to join our Leader-in-Training (LIT) Program.
+After each summer, we invite campers who are old enough and demonstrate authentic enthusiasm and initiative to join our Leader-in-Training (LIT) Program.
 Invitations and promotions occur in the fall after the camp season ends.
-After two years in the LIT Program, participants may qualify for staff roles, either in the program team or as cabin counsellors.
+After two years in the LIT Program, participants may qualify for staff roles, either within the program team or as cabin counselors.

 The LIT Program begins with an introductory meeting in December once invitations are accepted by LITs.
-The LIT Director(s) then hosts monthly meetings leading up to the summer that provide LITs with learning opportunities which prepare them for the transition into camp life.
-Past meeting topics include conflict resolution, cabin skills (i.e., organisation and time management), what it means to be a leader, and the importance of making connections.
-While attendance is not mandatory, and we understand if prior commitments interfere, we do recommend attending as many monthly sessions as possible as each lesson is tailored to improve your camp leadership experience.
+The LIT Director(s) then host monthly meetings leading up to the summer, providing LITs with learning opportunities that prepare them for the transition into camp life.
+Past meeting topics have included conflict resolution, cabin skills (such as organization and time management), what it means to be a leader, and the importance of making connections.
+While attendance is not mandatory, and we understand if prior commitments interfere, we highly recommend attending as many monthly sessions as possible, as each lesson is designed to enhance your camp leadership experience.

 Before camp begins, all leaders (LITs and Staff) gather for an important week of training, also known as pre-week.
 Pre-week serves as the foundation for our leaders' preparation and sets the tone for the entire camp season.
-During this crucial week leaders enhance their skills in communication, problem-solving, and teamwork through workshops, sessions, and activities.
+During this crucial week, leaders refine their skills in communication, problem-solving, and teamwork through workshops, sessions, and activities.

-Another area of focus during pre-week is emergency preparedness.
-We conduct comprehensive drills to ensure everyone is equipped to handle any unforeseen situations.
+A key focus during pre-week is emergency preparedness.
+We conduct comprehensive drills to ensure everyone is equipped to handle unforeseen situations.
 Safety is our top priority, and this training ensures our team is well-prepared.
 Pre-week is also a time for leaders to bond, fostering a strong sense of unity and camaraderie.
 Building these connections strengthens teamwork throughout the summer.
-Our Camp open house is also hosted during pre-week and allows leaders to interact with new campers and their families, setting a welcoming and positive tone for their upcoming camp experience.
-Overall, training week is pivotal.
-It equips our leaders with essential skills, builds a cohesive community, and lays the groundwork for a safe and engaging camp environment.
+Our Camp Open House is hosted during pre-week, allowing leaders to interact with new campers and their families, setting a welcoming and positive tone for the upcoming camp experience.
+Overall, pre-week is pivotal, equipping our leaders with essential skills, building a cohesive community, and laying the groundwork for a safe and engaging camp environment.

-The LIT Program is an incredible opportunity to strengthen leadership skills while growing as both a leader and a person.
-As a cabin LIT, you will learn to be responsible for up to ten campers, experience cabin bonding and learn to resolve cabin conflict.
-As role models for your campers, it is important to be modelling leadership skills acquired and built upon from pre-week onwards.
-Always channel a growth mindset and there is no doubt you will succeed.
+The LIT Program offers an incredible opportunity to strengthen leadership skills while growing both as a leader and an individual.
+As a cabin LIT, you will learn to be responsible for up to ten campers, experience cabin bonding, and develop conflict-resolution skills.
+As role models for your campers, it is important to exemplify the leadership skills you've developed and built upon from pre-week onward.
+Maintain a growth mindset, and there is no doubt you will succeed.
 Most importantly, you will have fun learning and growing as a leader in an outdoor environment!

 We can’t wait to welcome you to our LIT family! :)